pluralsight/guides/published/microsoft-net/visual-studio-2017-resolving-ssl-tls-connections-problems-with-iis-express/article.md

-Building ASP.NET web projects that enable [HTTPS](https://en.wikipedia.org/wiki/HTTPS) is a good thing.
-HTTPS helps ensure: the authenticity of the website, the integrity of the data exchanged between the client and the website, and protects interactions with the website from the prying eyes of internet service providers and other snoopers.
+Building ASP.NET web projects that enable [HTTPS](https://en.wikipedia.org/wiki/HTTPS) helps ensure website authenticity, integrity of the data exchanged between the client and the website, and protections over users' interactions with the website from prying internet service providers and third-party snoopers.

-HTTPS for production websites relies on trusted [public key certificates](https://en.wikipedia.org/wiki/Public_key_certificate) that are issued by [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority).
+Using HTTPS for production websites relies on trusted [public key certificates](https://en.wikipedia.org/wiki/Public_key_certificate) that are issued by [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority).
 These certificates are issued by specialist commercial enterprises or nonprofit organizations like [CACert.org](http://www.cacert.org/) and [Let's Encrypt](https://letsencrypt.org/).

 Developers using Microsoft Visual Studio to build websites can create a local certificate to provide HTTPS functionality.
 Visual Studio includes [IIS Express](https://docs.microsoft.com/en-us/iis/extensions/introduction-to-iis-express/iis-express-overview), a "lightweight" version of Internet Information Server designed for the needs of developers.

 In particular, IIS Express:

 * does not require Administrator rights on the local machine, making it convenient for developers working in an enterprise environment where the user rights on their development workstation are restricted;